Tirtstan/Godot-Unity-Gaming-Services/README.md

 Using the wonderful **[RestSharp](https://github.com/RestSharp/RestSharp)** to make this process a little easier.

 I have tried to keep the implementation of the SDK as similar to Unity's version for their engine.
-I am very inexperienced with the making of REST API's so bare with me here (or fork/contribute!).
+I am inexperienced with the making of REST API's so bare with me here (or fork/contribute!).

 Scripts are communicated by singletons like in Unity.
 I use one initial Godot Autoload to instantiated all child services.